AJBJerryBarnes/QuickNeed/README.md

-Quick Need
+Add Request Items
 This extension will search Family by id.
-Selecting the family from the matching list then brings up the list of items from the template table so they can be picked to create need items
+Selecting the family from the matching list then brings up the list of items from the template table so they can be picked to create request items

 Can be configured for table and field names